LiveIntent/code-examples/bi/README.md

 The dataset is available at [database](bi-exercise.db) which is a sqlite database and can be queried using [DB Browser for SQ lite](https://sqlitebrowser.org/dl/)

 Please create one or more visualisations that would highlight how the choice of a new partner would affect available opens, clicks and conversions that could be used for provding services to other partners.
 A reasonable assumption is that the more opens, clicks and conversions that are available for the services the better the service will perform.
-Feel free to use all the tools you are comfortable with
+Feel free to use all the tools you are comfortable with.
+Solution would include both visualisations and the code used to produce them